-QUESTION Y N DESCRIPTION & EVIDENCE INDICA INDICATOR 1: Facility Crisis Management and Communications Preparedness Have credible threats and risks been identified? a.
-Have protocols been established to address identified threats and risks? b.
-Has the facility communicated identified threats and risks to the corporate office?
-Has a Facility Crisis Management Team been established, with defined roles and responsibilities?
-3. Is there a notification mechanism in place to activate the Facility Crisis Management Team in the event of a crisis?
-4. Has a media spokesperson been assigned and trained, or do they demonstrate equivalent qualifications and competencies? - Facility 5.
-Has key media and stakeholder contact information been prepared and is a system ir place for tracking engagement with media and stakeholders?
-1 Indicator 1 - Facility 6.
-Has a Facility Crisis Management and Communications Plan been developed and is it a controlled document?
-6 Inc Have all Facility Crisis Management Team members received the Facility Crisis Management and Communications Plan and key contact information?
-8. Has a physical, virtual, or hybrid crisis contro centre been established and equipped?
-I 9.
-Have mechanisms been established to alert employees to a crisis and to provide updates?
-10. Have relevant communities of interest had the opportunity to engage on the Facility Crisis Management Plan?
-11. Do annual meetings take place with senior members of the local emergency response authorities (where they exist)?
-1 If you have answered "Yes" to all the questions, assign a "Yes" for this indicator.
-Otherwise, assign a "No".

-QUESTION Y N DESCRIPTION & EVIDENCE ASSESSED FACILITY PERFORMANCE FOR INDICATOR 1 Y / N:
+QUESTION Υ N DESCRIPTION & EVIDENCE INDICA NDICATOR 1: Facility Crisis Management and Communications Preparedness 1.
+Have credible threats and risks been identified for the company and protocols established to address them?
+2. Have the results of these evaluations been shared with the corporate office?
+3. Has a Local Crisis Management Team been established, with defined roles and responsibilities?
+4. Is there a notification mechanism in place to activate the Local Crisis Management Team in the event of a crisis?
+5. Has a media spokesperson been assigned and trained? -acility 6.
+Is the Local Crisis Management and Communications Plan a controlled document?
+Indicator 1 - Facility 7.
+Have all Local Crisis Management Team members been provided the plan and key contact list?
+Indic 8.
+Has a crisis control centre been established and equipped?
+9. Have key media contact and telephone log sheets been prepared?
+10 .
+Have mechanisms to alert employees to a crisis and its developments been established?
+11 .
+Has contact information for key stakeholders relevant to the credible threats been prepared?
+12 .
+Does the facility meet annually with senior members of the local emergency response authorities (where they exist)? you have answered "Yes" to all of the questions sign a "No". assign a "Yes s" for this indicator.
+Otherwise, SSESSED FACILITY PERFORMANCE OR INDICATOR 1 Y / N: